Skip to Content

 Using Row Covers for Protection

-These lightweight barriers create the perfect microclimate for cold climate gardening success.
+These lightweight barriers create protective microclimates that can make or break your cold climate gardening success.

 Ornamental Plants for Cold Climates